-- a) Students may compile a Programme of their own choice from the available honours options in Linguistics offered annually in the participating subject groups, namely Afrikaans and Dutch, French, German, English, Language Practice, Latin and Setswana.
-The available options are listed in the table above. - b) Students must choose (a minimum of) FIVE modules from the available options for an Honours in Linguistics in the subject group concerned.
-One module of 32 credits must be from the available modules (AFLL681, ENGL684, FREN681, GERM681, TSNG677) and four of 24 credits each from the available other modules. - c) Students may include only one of the following modules in research methodology: AFLL681 (32), ENGL684 (32), FREN681 (32), GERM681 (32) or TSNG677 (32). - d) Students may only choose one of AFLG676 and ENLG674, only one of AFLG677 and ENLG672 and only one of AFLG675 and ENLG683. - Students who wish to continue their studies for a Master's degree in Linguistics must take note that subject groups may have specific prerequisites for continuing studies at this level. - f) Students who wish to register for more than four modules of 24 credits each, must apply for permission from the programme leader and the chairperson of the relevant subject group.
+- a) Students may compile a Programme of their own choice from the available honours options in Linguistics offered annually in the participating subject groups, namely Afrikaans and Dutch and English.
+The available options are listed in the table above. - b) Students must choose (a minimum of) FIVE modules from the available options for an Honours in Linguistics but a maximum of three modules from any one subject group (e.g. only three Afrikaans modules can be chosen).
+One module of 32 credits must be from the available modules (AFLL681, ENGL684) and four of 24 credits each from the other available other modules. - Students may include only one of the following modules in research methodology: AFLL681 (32) or ENGL684 (32). - d) Students may only choose one of AFLG676 and ENLG674, only one of AFLG677 and ENLG672 and only one of AFLG675 and ENLG683. - e) Students who wish to continue their studies for a Master's degree in Linguistics must take note that subject groups may have specific prerequisites for continuing studies at this level. - f) Students who wish to register for more than four modules of 24 credits each, must apply for permission from the programme leader and the chairperson of the relevant subject group.